ATM2100/GuidedWalkThroughOfLinux/Guide.md

 In the same way that three bits has eight combinations of numbers, there are eight ways to configure permissions.
 A "000" would be no one is allowed to do anything with this file/directory.
 Adding one would allow for "execute", adding two allows for "write" and adding four adds "read" permissions.
 When you want to have more than one of those three privileges just add the ones you want together.

 ### Exercise 777 meaning
-Starting with `0 = ---` being correct, show that you can make all 8 combinations of permissions with the following key:
+Starting with `0 = ---` being correct, show on a piece of scratch paper or another device that you can make all 8 combinations of permissions with the following key:
 1 = x
 2 = w
 4 = r